KisaragiEffective/ResoniteImportHelper/README.md

       This option cannot be used when the target does not have "VRC Avatar Descriptor".
     * NDMF Manual Bake: Calls NDMF Manual Bake. \
       This is useful when you are importing non-VRChat avatar.
-6. Press "Start".
+5. Press "Start".
-7. It will be processed.
+6. It will be processed.
 Usually this will take a few seconds.
-8. The processed avatar appears on its field:\
+7. The processed avatar appears on its field:\
     ![UI visual](./Doc~/r2.png)
+8. Focus onto "Project" tab.
+9. Click the processed avatar field.
+By doing, the Project tab focused to it.
+10. Drag it to the Hierarchy.
+You can check if it does not look unexpectedly.
-9. Press "Open in file system".
+11. Press "Open in file system".
+File explorer will be pop up on top of screen.
-10. Drag `model.gltf` in the filesystem and drop it onto Resonite window.
+12. Find a file ending with `.gltf` in the directory and drop it onto Resonite window.
+13. Make sure every material keeps their looks.
+    * By default, following property are kept:
+        * Albedo and its transparency
+        * Normal map
+    * Plus if you enabled "Bake lilToon's configuration into Texture" (behind Experimental Settings), Albedo is going to have those:
+        * Toon Correction
+        * 2nd / 3rd Main Texture
+        * Alpha Mask
+14. Implement workaround or find alternative solution.
+The following Unity and Platform-specific components cannot be exported because glTF lacks corresponding concept:
+    * **Animation**.
+Workaround: Configure ProtoFlux to toggle properties.
+    * **Expression Menu**.
+Workaround: Set up [Context Menu](https://wiki.resonite.com/Category:Components:Radiant_UI:Context_Menu) to achieve similar effect.
+    * Any Renderer that is not a SkinnedMeshRenderer nor a MeshRenderer.
+    * Unity Constraints and VRC Constraints.
+Workaround: re-implement similar logic by Driving Slot's position, rotation, or scale.
+    * FinalIK.
+    * Dynamic Bone and VRC PhysBone.
+Workaround: Configure Dynamic Bone in Resonite.
+    * VRC Contact.
+    * VRC HeadChop.
+    * VRC SpatialAudioSource.
+    * VRC Station.
+    * Particle System.
+    * Rigidbody.

 ### Trouble shooting
 #### false-positive NOIK